MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/python-libraries-interpreter.md

 1. Download the installation shell script from http://aka.ms/py-me.

 1. Run the script AS AN ADMINISTRATOR to install the interpreter and packages.
-Python 3.5.2 and Anaconda 4.2.0 are installed along with all packages listed above.
+Anaconda 4.2.0, which includes Python 3.5.2, is installed along with all packages listed above.

 ## Install on Linux

+1. Log in to your local machine.

-1. Download and install Anaconda Python interpreter with Python 3.5 from https://docs.continuum.io/anaconda/faq#id3 on your local machine.
+1. Download and install Anaconda 4.2.0 from https://docs.continuum.io/anaconda/faq#id3.

-   To work with Machine Learning Server, you must install Python 3.5.2 supported with Anaconda 4.2.0.
+   **To work with Machine Learning Server, you must install Anaconda 4.2.0, which includes Python 3.5.2.**

 1. Start up Anaconda.